hbase-rdd/hbase-rdd/README.md

 4. Cleanup temporary files and folders

-Now you can perform steps 2 to 4 with a call to `loadToHBase`, like
+Now you can perform steps 2 to 4 with a call to `toHBaseBulk`, like

     val table = "t1"
     val cf = "cf1"
     val rdd: RDD[(String, Map[String, A])] = ...
-    rdd.loadtohbase(table, cf)
+    rdd.toHBaseBulk(table, cf)

 or, if you have a fixed set of columns, like